iancorpuz/cheatsheets/rails.md

     # A sample of an actual model generation command for a Category model:
     rails g model Category category_name:string category_code:integer

+    # rails generate scaffold <entityname> attribute_name:data_type
+    # A sample of an actual model generation command for a Category model:
+    rails g scaffold Category category_name:string category_code:integer

+Scaffolding creates the model, the view, and the controller file as well as the stylesheet.
 After you've finished creating the models for your application, migrations must be run to configure the database for the model.
 To do so, run the following commands:

     rake db:migrate